Azure/azure-dev/templates/starter/terraform/README.md

 A starter template with [Terraform](https://aka.ms/azure-dev/terraform) as infrastructure provider for [Azure Developer CLI](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/overview) (azd).

+> Note: Terraform is in **alpha mode**.
+You need to enable it by running `azd config set alpha.terraform on`.
+Read more about [alpha features](https://github.com/Azure/azure-dev/tree/main/cli/azd/docs).

 The following assets have been provided:

 - Infrastructure-as-code (IaC) files under the `infra` directory that demonstrate how to provision resources and setup resource tagging for `azd`.